 Some definitions of terms used in this Privacy Code:

 - "Personal Information" means any factual or subjective information in any form about an identifiable individual but does not include the name, title or business address or telephone number of an employee.

-- "Third Party" means an individual or corporate entity outside of, and not affiliated with, The Personal.
+- "Third Party" means an individual or corporate entities outside of and not affiliated with The Personal.

 - "We" means The Personal and its affiliated general insurance companies.